LeBlanc Build Guide by baekstra

 Option 2: Damage/Survival/Trade optimized

-Abyssal Scepter brings a massive amount of stats packed into one single criminally cheap item, and anyone who buys this might as well just be stealing gold in the shop.
+Abyssal Mask brings a massive amount of stats packed into one single criminally cheap item, and anyone who buys this might as well just be stealing gold in the shop.

 This item gives comparable AP to Morellonomicon, but the Magic Resistance Reduction aura makes your potential damage output with just one item go through the roof!
 Against a 43 MR opponent you will deal 17 % more damage compared to Morellonomicon, and against an 88 MR opponent (thinking Annie or Ahri who will also build Abyssal), it will still translate into a 10% damage increase.